 The two schemes described above actually offer credit cards too.
 These credit cards give you enhanced points per £1 spend and could be really beneficial if you book any flights on EasyJet or Expedia (Nectar) or British Airways (Tesco).
 I don’t actually have one of these cards but I’ve heard that they’re really good for picking up points.
 If you book a lot on British Airways then I recommend the next credit card.

 The credit card that I use every day for every single purchase is the British Airways American Express Premium Plus Card.
 This card offers 1.5 Avios for each £1 you spend or 3 Avios for each £1 you spend on British Airways.
 The best bit: if you spend £10,000 each year then you get a British Airways 2 for 1 voucher!
 This ticket can be used on any British Airways Avios redemption flight (meaning you have to pay in Avios then plus taxes) within the next 2 years.
 I’ve just used one(!) of my vouchers on a business class trip to New York and coming back via Miami later on this year.
-(Can’t wait!!).
+(I can’t wait!!).
 It should be said though that this card charges a fee of £195 a year.

 However, there is a free alternative.
 The BA American Express Credit Card (scroll down the page to the bottom) provides the slightly lower rate of 1 Avios for each £1 spent or 1.5 Avios for each £1 you spend on British Airways.
 The other downside is you have to spend £20,000 in one year to get the 2 for 1 voucher.
 I can’t recommend these enough if you book flights via BA.